 We will review the use of social plugins like Addths, which is known to track using cookies.
 We feel that any tracking activity on our hosted websites which is beyond our or your control may not be in keeping with our policies.
 Bear in mind that you as a user can selectively block cookies, but in practice only a handful insiders know what this really involves.
 Rather than forcing our consent mechanism on all our hosted sites we will allow site owners to decide themselves whether they wish to get users consent.

 Comments and other content submitted to the so-called Akismet anti-spam service are not saved on our servers unless they were marked as false positives, in which case we store them long enough to use them to improve the service to avoid future false positives.

 We use various analytics packages to gather summary statistics.
 We look at the ones that we have control over.
 If you gather your own statistics, you are still governed by this privacy statement, which to our knowledge makes it possible to get at information like an IP address, the username, but this is as personal as it gets.
 Our webserver collects logs of every visit, robot or human.
 Believe it or not we look at this from time to time, but only for the purposes of fixing problems.
 We have a range of security programs operating in the background that will block repeated attempts to login, track and ban IP persistent addresses and a lot more.

-Updated: 16 September 2015 @ 10:37 by Our Locality (to announce suspension of our use of Google Search Tools)
+Updated: 16 September 2015 @ 10:37 by Our Locality (to announce suspension of our use of our Google Search Tool which carried adverts)

 31 May, 2012 (Changes to Cookies, Analytics, Ads – mainly fuller explanations)